icc10/financesWebApp/README.md

 to run:
 1. cd financesBackend/
 2. mvn spring-boot:run
-3.
-(in a new terminal)
+3. open a new terminal
-cd financesWebApp
+4. cd financesWebApp
-4. ng serve
+5. ng serve